inessadl/readme/README.md

 - License
 - References

 ## Templates

+- _cheatsheet.md
+    - a simple markdown cheatsheet (in construction)
 - assignment.md
     - an example of an university assignment
-- template1.md
+- opensource.md
     - a template for an open source project made by [@dbader](https://github.com/dbader)

 ## Contributing

 Please feel free to contribute by adding new templates to this project:

 1. Fork it (<https://github.com/inessadl/readme>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)